jbohnslav/jbohnslav.github.io/content/posts/muon-kimi2-translation.md

 ### 3.1 Standard Parametrization (SP) + Muon

 Let's first look at Muon under SP.
-When Moonshot started researching/reproducing (i.e., copying) Keller's Muon in its early days (around January 2024)[^15], it looked like this (without weight decay and without the various engineering optimizations added by Mr. You, like the zero-1 optimizations):
+When Moonshot started researching/reproducing (copying) Keller's Muon in the early period (around December 2024)[^15], it looked like this (without weight decay and without the various engineering optimizations added by Mr. You, like the zero-1 optimizations):

 ![Keller Jordan's early version of Muon.](/images/blog_image_5.webp "Keller Jordan's early version of Muon.")